devashree9/Snake-Game/README.md

 🐍 Java Snake Game – Nostalgic Edition
 Relive the good old days with this nostalgic Java-based Snake Game, a classic revival of the legendary mobile game that ruled the early 2000s!
-Built with Java's Swing library, this project brings back pixel-style gameplay, retro sounds (optional), and simple mechanics that never go out of style.
+Built with Java's Swing library, this project brings back pixel-style gameplay and simple mechanics that never go out of style.

 🎮 Features
 ✅ Classic snake movement (up, down, left, right)